kboedges/mobile-flashcards/README.md

 This app was created as the 3rd project for the React Udacity Nanodegree.
 It allows a user to create flashcard decks and quiz themselves.
 The app will send a notification if the user has not completed a quiz that day.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+I developed and tested this project using iOS.

 ## Installation & Setup